-Ben Zolno is a storyteller currently in Wellington, New Zealand, developing two feature-length films – a love-story musical and an eco-horror – both of which take place in the world’s most beautiful landscapes.
+Ben Zolno is a storyteller currently in Wellington, New Zealand, developing two feature-length films – a ONCE-style musical and an eco-comedy horror – both of which take place in the world’s most beautiful landscapes.
 It was a curious road that got him here…

 When eight-year-old Ben told his Jewish grandmother he wanted to be a movie star – clearly the best path to becoming the President of the United States – she told him, “Don’t be an actor.
 Too many actors, not enough roles.
 You’ll never get a job.”

 After a good sob, Ben shot his chest up high, shouting, “Well, then I’ll just make my own movies and then I get to be in them!”

 But after he took his film and performance career from his home-town Chicago improv scene to New York City in late 2001, witnessing the events at the World Trade Center first hand suddenly made the idea of entertaining for the sake of distraction no longer acceptable; besides, from this point on, willful ignorance wouldn’t look good on any decent presidential candidate’s resume, and running as a Republican was not an option.
 With a new sense of purpose, he worked to learn about the world around him and share a new vision of change through his storytelling – screenwriting, segment producing for television (CBS and MTV), and documentary filmmaking with greats like Brenda Trent and Albert Maysles.